IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 Click on the `Services` designer located in the left panel.
 This is where API Services can be modelled to interact with the entities modelled in the domain designer.

-Create the `OwnerController` service in the `Services` package by right-clicking on the `Services` package and clicking the `New Service` option.
+Create the `OwnersService` service in the `Services` package by right-clicking on the `Services` package and clicking the `New Service` option.

 ![How the Owner Service should now appear](images/create-service-owner.png)